abinit/abipy/docs/scripts_howto.rst

     abifile.ebands.to_bxsf("phbands.agr")

-Require k-points in the irreducible wedge and a gamma-centered k-mesh.
+Note that the method requires k-points in the irreducible wedge and a gamma-centered k-mesh.
 Export the full band structure to ``filepath`` in BXSF format suitable for the visualization of the Fermi surface with Xcrysden (xcrysden --bxsf FILE).